Creta5164/fmod-rmmv/README.md

 > Note : Even when the event is stopping, it is detected as being played.

 - `guid` : (Optional) The Event you want to check is playing in the BGM category.
-  You can use the event defined in **`GUID script`**.
+  You can use the event defined in [**`GUID script`**][guids-js].
   If you're not sure what to put in, check out the example below.
   Default is `null`(any events is playing in BGM).

 **Example**

-With or without ‘music_lvl1_main’ being played as BGM, you can check both dialogues by inserting the following events into the event you want to check, and interacting with them.
+With or without `music_lvl1_main` being played as BGM, you can check both dialogues by inserting the following events into the event you want to check, and interacting with them.

 ```
 ◆ Condition : Script : FMOD_MV.BGMIsPlaying(FMOD_FSPRO.Event.music_lvl1_main)